FOSS-Club-BU/fdroid/README.md

 ### Community: Submit Your App!

 Want your app listed here?
-It's easy:
+We have two easy ways:

+#### Quick Submission (Recommended)
+1. [Create a new issue](../../issues/new/choose) using our "Submit New App" template
+2. Fill out the form with your app details
+3. Our automation will create a Pull Request for you!
+4. Once approved, your app will be published in this community repo!

+#### Manual Submission
 1. Fork this repository.
 2. Add your app's metadata (see the [SUBMIT.md](SUBMIT.md) guide for details).
 3. Open a Pull Request with your changes.